polygonnedpotato/CALC-BETA/README.txt

 & RUNNING THE CODE %
 &&&&&&&&&&&&&&&&&&&&

-To run the code, go to https://CALC-BETA.elburg.repl.run -- Not working.
+To run the code, go to https://repl.it/@elburg/CALC-BETA?embed=1&output=1

 #########
 # NOTES #
 #########

 The webpage used to run the code is not working right now.
-This will be fixed in the future.
+This will be fixed in the future. -- UPDATE: Fixed for now.